 - By Rail: Siliguri (114 km) and New Jalpaiguri (125 km) are the nearest railway stations to Gangtok.
 Once you reach here, get a taxi or cab to reach Gangtok and ahead to the monastery.

 You can enjoy a picturesque drive through Tashi viewpoint ridge.
 On reaching Phodong, the road diverts uphill to the monastery.
-However, at times road conditions are tricky as landslides occur that make the road inaccessible temporarily.
+However, road conditions are sometimes tricky as landslides occur that temporarily make the road inaccessible.

 Things to Carry

 - Sunglasses and sunscreen

 - Comfortable footwear

 - Jackets and sweater (in case of cold weather)

 - Avoid using mobile phones and maintain the peace of the monastery.